 As of July 22, 2021, A2P 10DLC Brand registration now includes an additional automatic vetting, referred to as secondary vetting.
 Twilio has added this automated process to eliminate extra registration steps, while allowing businesses to maximize throughput and daily limits.
 Twilio will automate the secondary vetting process for both Primary and (for ISV customers) Secondary Brands.

-With this change, the one-time brand registration fee is $44.
+With this change, there is an additional one-time vetting fee of $40.
 This is a pass-through fee.
-Twilio will cover the cost of this fee for all Primary Brands registered before October 1, 2021.
+Twilio will cover the cost of this vetting fee for all Primary Brands registered before October 1, 2021.

 What is Secondary Vetting?